cnlevy/sublimetext-file-actions/readme.md

 ## Copying from a relative path

-If you don't want to copy the filemname from the root of your project, create the file Packages/User/FileActions.sublime-settings (the User folder is accessibled from Preferences -> Browse Packages ... in the menu of SublimeText), and paste the following:
+If you don't want to copy the filemname from the root of your project, create the file Packages/User/FileActions.sublime-settings (the User folder is accessible from Preferences -> Browse Packages ... in the menu of SublimeText), and paste the following:

 ```
 {